Tuning Charge Order in $\kappa$-(BEDT-TTF)$_2$Hg(SCN)$_2$X (X=Br, Cl) via Uniaxial Strain

+Due to such strong dependence on charge, fluctuations between the two differently charged molecules can broaden the vibrational line considerably.
+As a consequence, the linewidth of $\nu_2$ can be used as a tool to probe charge fluctuations near the charge order transition~\cite{Yakushi2012_Crystals,Hassan2018}.
+Previous studies of $\kappa$-Hg-Br at ambient pressure~\cite{Hassan2018} show a single spectral profile of $\nu_2$ (Fig.~\ref{Mol-Vib}{\bf (b)}) which broadens below 40~K (Fig.~\ref{Mol-Vib}{\bf (e)}), consistent with charge fluctuations in the dimer Mott phase, without reaching charge order on cooling.

-Previous studies of $\kappa$-Hg-Br at ambient pressure~\cite{Hassan2018} have observed broadening of $\nu_2$ below 40~K (Fig.~\ref{Mol-Vib}{\bf (b)}), consistent with the charge fluctuating dimer Mott phase.
-In this work we examine the charge state of $\kappa$-Hg-Br under a tensile strain of 0.4\% along the $c$ axis.
-Under strain, the charge sensitive molecular vibration $\nu_2$ splits below T$_{\text{CO}}$=33~K, indicating the charge order transition, see Fig.~\ref{Mol-Vib}{\bf(a)}.
-We plot the frequencies of each site and the corresponding molecular charge estimated using static charge order approximation~\cite{Liebman2024} in Fig.~\ref{Mol-Vib}{\bf(d)}.
-We find that the charge separation is 0.24$e$, slightly smaller than the charge separation of 0.26$e$ found for $\kappa$-Hg-Cl in the CO phase~\cite{Drichko2014, Hassan2020}.
-The linewidth of $\nu_2$ can be used as a tool to analyze the temperature dependence of charge fluctuations near the charge order transition.
-At ambient strain (Fig.~\ref{Mol-Vib}{\bf(c)}) the linewidth increases below 40~K and remains broad down to lowest temperatures, suggesting the presence of strong fluctuations~\cite{Hassan2018}.
-Under strain (Fig.~\ref{Mol-Vib}{\bf(e)}), the linewidth increases below 60~K, indicating strong fluctuations in the vicinity of T$_{\text{CO}}$, and abruptly decreases below the charge order transition at 33~K, suggesting static charge order.
+We show the temperature dependent Raman scattering spectra of $\kappa$-Hg-Br under a tensile strain of 0.4\% along the $c$ axis in Fig.~\ref{Mol-Vib}{\bf(a)}.
+Under strain, the linewidth of $\nu_2$ increases below 60~K, suggesting the presence of charge fluctuations.
+The spectral profile of $\nu_2$ splits below T$_{\text{CO}}$=33~K, indicating the charge order transition.
+Below the charge order transition temperature, two distinct, narrow spectral profiles of $\nu_2$ are observed~\cite{Hassan2018, Hassan2020}, consistent with static charge order~\cite{Liebman2024}.
+From the frequencies of $\nu_2$ (see Fig.~\ref{Mol-Vib}{\bf(d)}), we find that the charge separation is 0.24$e$, slightly smaller than the charge separation of 0.26$e$ found for $\kappa$-Hg-Cl in the charge order phase~\cite{Drichko2014, Hassan2020}.
+See the Supplemental Material~\cite{SI} for a detailed description of the analysis of charge sensitive molecular vibrations.